Derek Wilkins

 Turkey Reheating Instructions

-Published in How To
+Published in How To, Poultry

 Whole Roasted or Smoked Turkey (Fully Cooked) Your turkey has been slow roasted until completely cooked, so all you need to do is reheat and brown the bird.
 In the oven – 1.
 Preheat oven to 350° 2.
 Pour a layer of chicken broth or water into the bottom of the pan.
 Cover turkey with foil and roast…